When your notation isn't enough, it's better to make up new numbers on the spot.

 - When Strong Bad, and Tycho argue over whose website gets more hits per month in Poker Night at the Inventory, Strong Bad argues that Tycho's gets about a few blajillion.
 On Monday, several katillion hits.
 On Tuesday, half a blazill-illion.

 - Scrooge McDuck earns these amounts daily.
-His total fortune is given here as Five multiplujillion, nine impossibidillion, seven fantasticatrillion dollars and seventeen cents.
+His total fortune is stated to be Five multiplujillion, nine impossibidillion, seven fantasticatrillion dollars and seventeen cents.

 - In the Dutch versions, his inane amounts always end at "...and sixteen cents" instead.
 List your country too if it deviates!